josephernest/0Doc/README.md

 Moreover I don't like having to run a command to re-render HTML files each time you modify the documentation (that's often the case with static websites generators).

-That's why I decided to write this simple-HTML-file solution that doesn't require any server (client side only), and renders the output on the fly when you open `index.html`.
+That's why I decided to write this simple solution that doesn't require any server (client side only), and renders the output on the fly when you open `index.html`.

 In short, this means that you just have to edit your `index.html`, and not worry about anything else.